 - When the liquid has been blended, the closed valves leading into the sewage system will then open up, at which point the unit pumps any blended material into the sewage drains.

-When and Why Do I Need a Macerator Pump?
+When and Why Do I Need an RV Macerator Pump?

 As you know, a macerator pump is ideal when you need to empty your RV’s black and gray tanks.
-A macerator pump will “macerate” the waste you flush down your black water tank.
+A good one will “macerate” the waste you flush down your black water tank.
 It turns this waste into a slurry, which can be efficiently pumped over a greater distance.
-Here are the top 4 reasons you need a macerator pump for your RV:

 Easy Draining and Waste Removal